MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismrestartcomplete.md

 The restart failed because of insufficient resources.

-#### NDIS_STATUS_SUCCESS
+#### NDIS_STATUS_FAILURE

-The driver successfully restarted the flow of network data through the miniport adapter.
+The driver indicates NDIS_STATUS_FAILURE if none of the preceding values applies.
+The driver
+       should call the
+       <a href="..\ndis\nf-ndis-ndiswriteerrorlogentry.md">NdisWriteErrorLogEntry</a> function
+       with parameters that specify the reason for the failure.

 ## -returns